psycopg/psycopg/docs/api/pool.rst

    :param max_lifetime: The maximum lifetime of a connection in the pool, in
                         seconds.
 Connections used for longer get closed and replaced by a new one.
-The amount is reduced by a random 10% to avoid mass eviction.
+The amount is reduced by a random amount up to 5% to avoid mass eviction.
    :type max_lifetime: `!float`, default: 1 hour

    :param max_idle: Maximum time, in seconds, that a connection can stay unused